mrkaleArduinoLib/gbj_timer/README.md

 ## resume()

 #### Description
-The method resumes halted (inactive) timer with current timestamp and makes it active, so that the timer's handler is run again.
+The method resumes halted (inactive) timer and makes it active, so that the timer runs again.
-* If the timer has starting flag set, the handler is run immidiately.
-* The timer's period is measured from resuming.
 * Resuming still active timer has no effect.

 #### Syntax